-The general command syntax is exactly the same as before, but there are new, simplifying features.
+The general command syntax is \exactly\ the same as before, but there are new, simplifying features.
 Most of the older features & FA initiators are not needed, and some features will be deprecated as the documentation is updated.
-Some of the older features (the --pe switches, --pi switches) still have somevalue.
-A few of the legacy initiators are not linely helpful.
+Some of the older features (the --pe switches, --pi switches) still have value.
+A few of the legacy initiators are not helpful, but haven't yet removed (so please, ignore the old modes.)

 Most important - it is probably best to ignore every "trick" that you previously learned.
-The reason is that MORE 'tricks' are now accurately built-in.
-There are 'permanent' parts of decoding, where the results cannot be undone.
-The actual 'decoding' operation itself is an irreversable change to the recording.
-The important permanent decoding steps are choosing 'calibration level', 'decoding EQ', 'stereo image'.
-Decoding quality selection is also permanent, but an important secondary decoding step.
-When learning to use the decoder, the 'decoding quality' matters should probably be ignored.
+The reason is that MORE 'tricks' are now \accurately\ built-in.
+The important decoding steps are choosing 'calibration level', 'decoding initiator-mode-EQ', 'stereo image'.
+Decoding quality selection is an important \secondary\ decoding step.
+When learning to use the decoder, the 'decoding quality' matters should probably be put aside, but if a 'higher' quality mode is desired and you have a fast computer, then you might try the '--fz' mode.
 Using the advanced decoding quality modes will most likely test your patience while waiting.
-I usually wait to do a decode with advanced quality AFTER I have tested a decode and gotten good initial results.
+I usually defer using advanced quality until AFTER I have tested the decoding parameters and gotten good initial results.

 Once the decoding parameters are correct, you can use the decoder to produce a 'rough' result.
-The 'rough' result will likely need post-decoding EQ which UNDOES the EQ done before the original encoding.
-Also, some vocals REALLY NEED anti-sibilance control.
-There are options that enable the anti-sibilance.
+The 'rough' might need some post-decoding EQ to adjust to match your own recording 'taste'.
+Also, some, late '60s/early '70s vocals REALLY NEED anti-sibilance control.
 You'll know when the anti-sibilance is needed, and there are various parameters that adjust the amount of 'fixed' and 'dynamic' anti-sibilance.